pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_access-manager.md

 - 503 Service Unavailable

 ## Parse token

-Decodes an existing token and returns embedded permissions and details (including ttl).
+Decodes a token and returns its permissions and metadata.
+Useful for debugging or checking ttl.

 ### Method(s)

 ```
 `1pubnub.parseToken(
 2    token: string